 - If you can’t reduce the noise or protect your ears from it, move away from it.

 - Be alert to hazardous noises in the environment.

 - Protect the ears of children who are too young to protect their own.

 - Make family, friends, and colleagues aware of the hazards of noise.

 - Have your hearing tested ASAP if you think you might have hearing loss.

 Whether you experience NIHL or encounter a totally different cause of hearing loss, an audiologist can provide the help you need to resolve the matter.
-To learn more about hearing conservation, schedule a consultation with Apex Audiology today if you live near Limon or Pueblo, Colorado.
+To learn more about hearing conservation, schedule a consultation with Apex Audiology today if you live near Limon, Pueblo, or Colorado Springs, Colorado.
 Dr. William F. Herholtz can conduct a simple hearing test, increase your understanding of your hearing loss, and offer solutions for treatment.
 To get started, please call us at 719-387-9220 or schedule an appointment online.
 We look forward to hearing from you!